-The Bachelor of Arts (A.B.) degree is available only to students who have been admitted prior to June 30, 2016.
-The degree is grounded in studio course work in dance technique, with a 32 semester-hour requirement in ballet and contemporary dance and additional requirements in jazz, tap, improvisation, and alternate forms.
+The Bachelor of Arts (A.B.) degree is grounded in studio course work in dance technique, with a 32 semester-hour requirement in ballet and contemporary dance and additional requirements in jazz, tap, improvisation, and alternate forms.
 Complementing the program’s technique component is a range of courses which employ dance as a vehicle for study of the human body, the creative process, musical form, the history of world cultures, psychology, educational theory and practice, and technical design for the stage and for multi-media formats.
 The curriculum enables dancers to develop technical proficiency and choreographic ability; gain experience in performance, production, and teaching; explore the scientific, philosophical, and historical foundations of dance; consider the relationship of dance to other art forms; experience the power of dance as an educational tool; and encounter dance as a total theatre experience.
 An in-depth description of the program is available from the department.
+View degree requirements.

 The A.B. program in dance prepares its graduates to pursue careers as performers and choreographers for the concert and theater stage and for film, video and other media; dance educators in schools K-12; teachers in and owners of private studios; arts administrators and advocates; and dance therapists.
 The program instills in its graduates a resourcefulness which assists them in creating for themselves a means of livelihood in the economically challenging field of dance.
 Students wishing to teach dance in Georgia’s public and other accredited schools grades K-12 must complete the 120 semester-hour degree program along with an additional 9 semester hours of course work in education and a 12 semester-hour student teaching experience.
 The A.B. program, along with the 21 semester hours noted above, fulfill all requirements within certification guidelines established by the Department of Education for the State of Georgia.
 Students from outside Georgia who wish to teach in the schools of their home states find that certification requirements vary little from state to state.